soxueren/atsd/api/network/series.md

 ## Description

-Insert timestamped metric samples for an entity and series tags into the database.
+Insert timestamped numeric values for the specified entity, series tags and one or multiple metrics.

-New entities and metrics will be automatically created provided they meet naming requirements.
+New entities, metrics, and tags will be created automatically.

-New metrics will be created with `float` data type by default.<br>To insert metric samples with another datatype, create or update metric properties using [Meta API](/api/meta/metric/create-or-replace.md) or the web interface.
+New metrics will be initialized with `float` data type by default.<br>To insert metric samples with another datatype, create or update metric properties using [Meta API](/api/meta/metric/create-or-replace.md) or the web interface.

 ## Syntax